Tubsamon/CRM-Workshop/README.md

 # BAD7105 CRM Analytics and Intelligence

-*"This repository is the part of CRM Analytics And Intelligence Subject at NIDA Business School"
+*"This repository is the part of CRM Analytics dnd Intelligence Subject at NIDA Business School"

 For xx workshop as below lists
  1. Analysis of Customer Behaviors